-Knitting has seen a resurgence in recent years.
-If you are interested in knitting and would like to meet like minded people check out our guide for more information.
+Knitting has seen a huge resurgence in recent years - even appearing on Dragons Den!
+If you're interested in knitting and would like to meet like-minded people check out our guide for information on where to start your search.

 Just about anyone can take up knitting – like any other hobby it is a skill that you learn over time – and with a little practice you could soon find that you are producing brilliant pieces that are more complex in their design.